Hairline Feminization Surgery

 To better understand the obtainable results of hairline feminization, we explain how the hairline affects your gender expression.

-In our surgeons’ accumulated experiences, they have identified five distinct hairline types.
+Our surgeons’ accumulated experiences have identified five distinct hairline types:

 - Type I. Hairline with normal height and rounded format.

 - Type II.
 Hairline with normal height and receding side temples, or M-shaped.